Backyard Chirper

 Feeders for suet

 In order to present suet to birds, it’s a good idea to use a special suet feeder.
-You can buy some pretty nice suet feeders like the Birds Choice Upside Down Suet Feeder or a traditional cage suet feeder that you can hang from a branch or nail to the trunk of a tree.
+You can buy some pretty nice suet feeders like this Upside Down Suet Feeder or a traditional cage suet feeder that you can hang from a branch or nail to the trunk of a tree.
 It’s also possible to make a suet feeder out of a simple mesh bag, but you have to constantly be on the lookout to make sure no birds get trapped in those.

 Where to get suet